-The responsible lieutenant or supervisor shall prepare prior written authorization for the use of any force (15 CCR 1059).
-The written authorization shall include information that the subject was asked to provide the requisite specimen, sample or impression and refused, as well as the related court order authorizing the force.
+The responsible lieutenant or supervisor or the on-duty authorized designee shall prepare prior written authorization for the use of any force (15 CCR 1059).
+The written authorization shall include information that the subject was asked to provide the requisite specimen, sample, or impression and refused, as well as the related court order authorizing the force.